 Listed by subject area, number of STRs (minimum 17), samples (minimum 20 J2 or high-coverage data), SNPs, short author/year citation (linked) and short citation of important findings.
 Exceptions for minimums are made for the Middle East or other interesting areas.
-Ancient J2 see at the bottom.
+Ancient J2 see own page.

 More then one region/continent

 - Europe & South Asia, low-coverage Y-sequences from 1000 Genomes, 63 samples (42 J2a, 21 J2b), thousends of SNPs: Magoon et al. (preprint 2013) “SNP markers with names in the range Z6046 through Z8120 were identified and provisionally placed [in J2a …] ancient lineage is expected to be defined by Z6046 […] J2a-Z6055 could be interesting in future studies of the remaining J2a-L26* haplotype clusters […] proposed sub-haplogroups defined by Z6082 and Z7366. […] downstream is Z6065 etc. uniting one M47 sample […] J2b-M12 now sub-divides into three branches defined by M205, M241, and Z2453. […] J2b2b-Z2432 is a significant new clade […]“.
 See J2a tree.

 - 51 populations, 0.5 MB of Y-sequences, (33 J2), hundreds of SNPs: Lippold et al 2014 (Stoneking SK SNPs) – A datafile with the alleles at each of the NRY SNPs in each sample has been provided to the CEPH-HGDP and additionally is available from the authors.
 The NRY raw sequencing data are in the European Nucleotide Archive with the study accession number PRJEB4417 (sample accession numbers ERS333252-ERS333873).